aherbez/clicker/README.md

 11:37: Was thinking through approach to stats, achievements and upgrades a bit.
 Added resulting notes to root/notes/stats.md.
 Starting in on stat tracking

 12:35: Done with setting up stats system and adding it to data loading/saving.
 Starting on achievements

+2:00: Finished wiring up stats to various places in the code and added stat display screen.
+Also refactored ManagerScreen to extend a ModalScreen to make additional screens easier to add